falcosecurity/falco-website/content/en/docs/concepts/rules/basic-elements.md

 Because of that, if a bash shell does start up in a container, Falco outputs events for every syscall that is performed by that shell.
 {{% /alert %}}

-If you want to be alerted only for each successful spawn of a shell in a container, add the appropriate event type and direction to the condition:
+If you want to be alerted only for each successful spawn of a shell in a container, add the appropriate event types to the condition:

 ```
-evt.type = execve and evt.dir = < and container.id != host and proc.name = bash
+(evt.type in (execve, execveat)) and container.id != host and proc.name = bash
 ```

 Therefore, a complete rule using the above condition might be: